AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

       C : Character;
    end record;

-The resulting layout is like so, assuming the compiler doesn't reorder the components:
+The resulting layout might be like so, assuming the compiler doesn't reorder the components:

 .. image:: images/unoptimized-record-component-order.png